Kemerköy power station

 Kemerköy power station is a 630 MW coal-fired power station in Turkey in Kemerköy, Muğla, completed in 1985, which burns lignite mined locally.
 Originally state owned by Electricity Generation Company it was sold in 2014 to Limak- IC İçtaş.
 In 2020 it received 140 million lira ($) capacity payments.

+The smokestack of the facility has a height of 300 metres.

 The area is a sulfur dioxide air pollution hotspot and as of 2017 the air pollution caused by Kemerköy and neighboring Yatağan power station and Yeniköy power station is estimated to have caused 45,000 premature deaths.
 It is estimated that closing the plant by 2030, instead of when its licence ends in 2063, would prevent over 5000 premature deaths.